Understanding the Must-Have Gamification Elements for L&D Content

 For HR professionals, it is important to understand emerging gamification trends, how they apply to corporate learning and development, and which are “must-haves” for their efforts.
-In this post, we will take a deeper dive into what you should know, particularly in light of the pandemic, as we move forward into 2021.
+In this post, we will take a deeper dive into what you should know, particularly in light of the pandemic, as we move forward.

 Why You Should Care

 Before we get too far into the discussion about trends and must-have gamification elements, let us address one critical question – why does it matter?
 Simply put, it’s all about learner success.
 For instance, according to some sources, gamification can boost employee engagement by 60% and improve employee productivity by 50%.
 Couple that with the fact that 85% of employees are willing to spend more time within a gamified learning environment, and the importance of gamification should be clear.

 It’s important to understand that gamification comes in many different forms.
 You don’t necessarily need to convert content into an actual digital game to take advantage of these trends, either.
 While that is certainly one route to go, you can also add any of the four must-have gamification elements to your LMS to bolster engagement.

 Points and Badges – One of the key ways to boost engagement and help encourage learners to move forward is to provide them with tangible signs of progress and success.
 Points and badges give them exactly that.
 In a sense, both points and badges provide concrete evidence of progress and success.
 That encourages future performance, as well.